Sirsasana (The Headstand Pose)

 • Sirshasana should not be attempted to treat Glaucoma because it may increase blood circulation to the eyes and harm eyesight.

-• The small kids should avoid it because of their soft skulls and bones.
+• Young children should avoid it due to their fragile skulls and bones.

 • One should not practise Shirsasana after having heart problems.